joegreene/CS_121_Fall_2014/Weekly Work/Week 2/Resources/README.md

 __NOTE__: I specifically asked about the output in Visual Studio because different compilers may or may not have different standards on each type's byte-size.
 For a chart on the byte-sizes, check [this](http://msdn.microsoft.com/en-us/library/cc953fe1%28v=vs.100%29.aspx) and [this](http://msdn.microsoft.com/en-us/library/s3f49ktz%28v=vs.100%29.aspx) out.

-A last note regarding byte-sizes:
+A last note regarding byte-sizes (to better understand what they actually mean to us):
 ```
   Let's say we have a 1-byte datatype.
 From this information, we know the following:
     - Each byte is 8 bits long
-    - Each bit is a 0 or 1 value, meaning there are two possible values for each bit
+    - Each bit is a 0 or 1 value, meaning there are two possible values (2^1) for each bit
     - Using a bit of algebra, we then have:
         2^1 * 2^1 * 2^1 * 2^1 * 2^1 * 2^1 * 2^1 * 2^1 = 2^8 = number of possible combinations of 0's and 1's we can make in a byte